BWeeks101/MP1-B3C/README.md

 ### Code

-During creation of the project, I utilised the following resources to gather example code, then modify it for usage on this site:
+During creation of the project, I utilised the following resources to gather example code, then modified it for use on this site:

 * CI 'WhiskeyDrop' project (rgba overlay)
 * CI 'Resume' project (Form)